10 TIPS TO RELIEVE OSTEOARTHRITIS

 10. A Strong Support System

-When the pain is so unbearable it seem as if nothing will work, some individuals lose hope.
+When the pain is so unbearable it seems as if nothing will work, some individuals lose hope.
 Those individuals are more likely to suffer in silence than seek treatment.

 If you are one of those individuals or if you just need a boost to lose weight or exercise, a strong support system is vital.
 Many individuals find that talking about their pain helps to ease it.